muratk3n/thirdwave/en/tweets/2019/week34.md

 I dont completely blame them; the thinkspace is such a blithering mess, it takes a regular person a lifetime to sort it out.
 Look at science, instead of providing a half-sane theory for an odd observation, they came up with an entire frickin multiverse..

-This is science, imagine what's going on in other places.
+This is science, how can other parts of analysis have any chance?

 "Milenials are still immature"